Jason2Brownlee/blog/content/posts/the-toolbox-fallacy.md

 Maybe.

+Also, is this a real fallacy?

-It was not: I need to read one more book on fiction writing to finally "get it".
+Anyway, for me it was not: I need to read one more book on fiction writing to finally "get it".

 It was was more like: **I have no idea how to do this thing, but reading about doing the thing is way easier, so do that**.